richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 22 May 1992 — Former consultant to Project Blue Book and eventual BAASS/AAWSAP subcontractor Jacques Vallee writes in his diary that he met with Richard D’Amato.
+**(PUBLIC DOMAIN)** - 22 May 1992 — Former consultant to **Project Blue Book** and eventual **BAASS**/**AAWSAP** subcontractor Jacques Vallée writes in his diary that he met with Richard D’Amato.
 D’Amato at the time was counsel to the Senate Appropriations Committee under Sen. Robert C. Byrd.
 D’Amato tells Vallee that he looked into triangular UAP like those seen in Belgium from 1989-1990.
 D’Amato believed the craft were human and the project that makes them was illegal.
 “No money was ever appropriated for it.
 Intelligence groups like AFOSI continue to cover, distort, destroy data and generally make it impossible for Congress to find out what’s going on,” D’Amato added.

 *   [https://ufos-scientificresearch.blogspot.com/2019/03/c-richard-damato-and-black-ufo-programs.html](https://ufos-scientificresearch.blogspot.com/2019/03/c-richard-damato-and-black-ufo-programs.html)
 *   [https://www.popularmechanics.com/military/research/a30916275/government-secret-ufo-program-investigation/](https://www.popularmechanics.com/military/research/a30916275/government-secret-ufo-program-investigation/)